charlesphil/nhl-mds-in-a-box/extract/README.md

 I [migrated to dlt](https://dlthub.com/) to power the extraction once the folks at dltHub released version 1.0.0.
 Since I exclusively used (semi) public REST APIs from the NHL, `dlt` seemed like a good drop-in replacement to my previous extraction scripts as it appears to be extremely robust in pulling data from REST APIs.
 For details on how I ran the extraction prior to migrating to `dlt`, [see the Legacy section below](#legacy).

+See [this README by Zmalski](https://github.com/Zmalski/NHL-API-Reference?tab=readme-ov-file#nhl-stats-api-documentation) for an unofficial documentation of the NHL Stats API.

 ## dlt Pipeline

 I modeled the script after the [example found in the dlt docs for REST APIs](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api/basic).
 There are two main parts to each REST API source: the definition and the pipeline.